aptd3v/go-contain/README.md

 	compose := compose.NewCompose(project)

 	if err := compose.Up(context.Background()); err != nil {
-		// will output ThisFileDoesNotExist.env: no such file or directory log.Fatal(err)
+		// will output .ThisFileDoesNotExist.env: no such file or directory log.Fatal(err)

 	}